 - A person who has been adjudicated a “youthful offender,” including those who have not received an adult sentence; or

-Every license must specify the street and number of the building where the business will be located.4 A firearms dealer’s business must not be located in a residence or dwelling and must be in the location identified on the license.5 The licensing authority is required to submit one copy of an applicant’s fingerprints to the department of state police, who must, within a reasonable period of time, advise the licensing authority in writing of any criminal record of the applicant.6 The licensing authority must also send a copy of the application to the commissioner of the Department of Criminal Justice Information Services.7
+Every license must specify the street and number of the building where the business will be located.3 A firearms dealer’s business must not be located in a residence or dwelling and must be in the location identified on the license.4 The licensing authority is required to submit one copy of an applicant’s fingerprints to the department of state police, who must, within a reasonable period of time, advise the licensing authority in writing of any criminal record of the applicant.5 The licensing authority must also send a copy of the application to the commissioner of the Department of Criminal Justice Information Services.6

 A law enacted in 2014 requires firearms dealers to conduct background checks of employees prior to hiring them.
-Dealers must search the state’s Department of Criminal Justice Information Services database for criminal offender information to determine the employee’s suitability to have direct and unmonitored contact with firearms.
-The law also requires dealers to conduct background checks of existing employees by July 1, 2015.8
+Dealers must search the state’s Department of Criminal Justice Information Services database for criminal offender information to determine the employee’s suitability to have direct and unmonitored contact with firearms.7

-A firearms dealer must not display any firearm in any outer window or in any place where it can be readily seen from the outside.10
+A firearms dealer must not display any firearm in any outer window or in any place where it can be readily seen from the outside.9

-For recordkeeping requirements, see the Retention of Sales / Background Checks Records section.
+For information about sale record-keeping requirements, see the Maintaining Records section.

-Any person selling firearm ammunition in Massachusetts must possess a license to do so.14 This license—distinct from a firearms dealer license—is subject to the same basic conditions as the dealer license.15 Once issued, both license types expire three years from the date of issuance.16
+Any person selling firearm ammunition in Massachusetts must possess a license to do so.13 This license—distinct from a firearms dealer license—is subject to the same basic conditions as the firearm dealer license.14 Once issued, both license types expire three years from the date of issuance.15

 - Mass.
 Gen. Laws ch.
 140, §§ 122, 128.